-- CEPT is of the view that the protection of GSO networks in the fixed-satellite service operating in the frequency bands 17.8-18.6 GHz, 19.7-20.2 GHz, 27.5-28.6 GHz and 29.5-30 GHz from non-GSO ESIM can be achieved by requiring that links involving non-GSO ESIM comply with epfd limits referred to in Nos.
-22.5C, 22.5D and 22.5F and that the methodology included in Recommendation ITU-R S.1503 for determination of compliance with epfd limits in Article 22 is applicable to ESIM communicating with non-GSO FSS systems - CEPT is of the view that to protect GSO networks in those bands where epfd limits do not apply and non-GSO systems in the FSS: - non-GSO ESIM characteristics shall remain within the envelope characteristics of typical earth stations associated with the non-GSO satellite system with which the ESIM communicates; - non-GSO ESIM shall not cause more interference and shall not claim more protection than typical earth stations in this non-GSO system; - the operation of non-GSO ESIM shall comply with the coordination agreements obtained following the application of provisions under No. 9.11A.

-CEPT supports that the technical and operational requirements for the use of non-GSO ESIM shall ensure the protection of fixed and mobile services with allocations in the frequency bands considered in this agenda item:
+WRC-23 Agenda item 1.16 (2/4) to study and develop technical, operational and regulatory measures, as appropriate, to facilitate the use of the frequency bands 17.7-18.6 GHz and 18.8-19.3 GHz and 19.7-20.2 GHz (space-to-Earth) and 27.5-29.1 GHz and 29.5-30 GHz (Earth-to-space) by non-GSO FSS earth stations in motion, while ensuring due protection of existing services in those frequency bands, in accordance with Resolution 173 (WRC-19) CEPT position (cont.) - CEPT is of the view that to protect GSO networks in those bands where epfd limits do not apply and non-GSO systems in the FSS: - non-GSO ESIM characteristics shall remain within the envelope characteristics of typical earth stations associated with the non-GSO satellite system with which the ESIM communicates; - non-GSO ESIM shall not cause more interference and shall not claim more protection than typical earth stations in this non-GSO system; - the operation of non-GSO ESIM shall comply with the coordination agreements obtained following the application of provisions under No. 9.11A.
+CEPT supports that the technical and operational requirements for the use of non-GSO ESIM shall ensure the protection of fixed and mobile services with allocations in the frequency bands considered in this agenda item: CEPT is of the view that non-GSO ESIM operating in the frequency bands 17.7-18.6 GHz and 18.8 19.3 GHz (space-to-11 Earth) shall not claim protection from stations in the fixed and mobile services operating in the same frequency bands in accordance with the Radio Regulations;

-- CEPT is of the view that non-GSO ESIM operating in the frequency bands 17.7-18.6 GHz and 18.8-19.3 GHz (space-to-Earth) shall not claim protection from stations in the fixed and mobile services operating in the same frequency bands in accordance with the Radio Regulations; - CEPT supports the use of PFD (power flux density) limits on the Earth's surface for aeronautical ESIMs to ensure the protection of fixed and mobile services.
+WRC-23 Agenda item 1.16 (3/4) to study and develop technical, operational and regulatory measures, as appropriate, to facilitate the use of the frequency bands 17.7-18.6 GHz and 18.8-19.3 GHz and 19.7-20.2 GHz (space-to-Earth) and 27.5-29.1 GHz and 29.5-30 GHz (Earth-to-space) by non-GSO FSS earth stations in motion, while ensuring due protection of existing services in those frequency bands, in accordance with Resolution 173 (WRC-19) CEPT position (cont.) - CEPT supports the use of PFD (power flux density) limits on the Earth's surface for aeronautical ESIMs to ensure the protection of fixed and mobile services.
 CEPT supports also the use of the methodology under development to examine compliance with the pfd limits by non-GSO aeronautical ESIM or transitional measures in case WRC-23 could not agree on the methodology; - CEPT supports the applicability of the limits contained in Annex 3 to Resolution 169 (WRC-19) to aeronautical and maritime ESIMs communicating with non-GSO systems operating in the frequency band 27.5-29.1 GHz; such ESIMs shall not cause unacceptable interference to fixed and mobile services operating in the same frequency band; - CEPT supports the use of the limits contained in Annex 3 to Resolution 169 (WRC-19) to protect stations in the fixed and mobile services operating in the frequency band 29.5-30 GHz on the entire territories of administrations mentioned in No. 5.542.